kcdodd/partis-pyproj/design/issues.md

 - `tests/test_17_cli_rebuild.py:71-125` — four tests built around the `editable_root`
   parameter, including `test_rebuild_default_editable_root` which exists to cover the `editable_root=None` fallback being deleted.
 Rework against configured `build_dir`.

+**Status.** Implemented as decided above, including removal of `--staging` and of `_rebuild_pyproj`'s `editable_root` parameter; see `releases.md` v0.2.4.

+---

+## Issue 3 — editable wheel metadata does not reflect prep hooks

+**Where:** `backend.py` (`build_editable`), `pyproj.py` (`dist_binary_prep`).

+**What it does now.** `build_editable` runs `partis-pyproj prep` inside the editable build venv, so `tool.pyproj.dist.prep` and `tool.pyproj.dist.binary.prep` hooks execute in that subprocess.
+The wheel is written by the parent process from the parent's `PyProjBase`, which does not run those hooks.

+**Effect.** Metadata a hook assigns to the parent object is dropped from the editable
+wheel: `binary.build_number`, `binary.build_suffix`, and `binary.compat_tags` are read by
+`build_editable` from the un-prepped parent object.
+Observed with `tests/pkg_base`, whose `dist_binary_prep` sets `build_number = 123` and `build_suffix = 'test'`: the editable
+wheel is `test_pkg_base-0.0.1-py3-none-any.whl`, where a non-editable wheel from the same hooks is `test_pkg_base-0.0.1-123_test-py3-none-any.whl`.

+**History.** Before v0.2.4, packages with no enabled build targets ran `dist_prep`/`dist_binary_prep` in the parent process and did not create a build venv, so their metadata was carried into the wheel; packages with enabled targets already had this defect.
+Removing that branch — so prep hooks always run with the pinned build dependencies — made the behavior uniform.

+**Options, not adjudicated.**
+- Round-trip: the in-venv prep writes the prepped metadata into the editable root, and the parent reads it before writing the wheel.
+Keeps hooks in the build venv only; adds an on-disk interface between the two processes.
+- Also run the `dist.binary.prep` entry point in the parent, without `Builder`, so targets are not built twice.
+Restores the metadata; the hook then runs twice per build, once in an environment that may lack the build dependencies the venv exists to provide.

+**Test idea.** Editable build of a package whose `dist.binary.prep` sets `build_number` and `build_suffix` → assert the wheel filename carries them.

 ---